webpro-nl/knip/packages/docs/src/content/docs/guides/writing-a-plugin.md

 2. Find dependencies referenced in this configuration.
 3. Return an array of the dependencies.

-For example, you are using Cool Linter in your project, and running Knip results in some false positives:
+Let's look at an example.
+Say you're using the Cool Linter tool in your project.
+Running Knip results in some false positives:

 ```sh
 $ knip